openhab/openhab-docs/tutorials/beginner/configuration.md

 You can already see the status, "__ONLINE__", of the thing, so it's currently reachable by openHAB.
 If you click on the name, you'll get to the next page showing the available channels of the thing.
 Channels represent the different functions provided by the things and can be linked to items.
-Those items then can be used to interact with the thing or read data from the things
+Those items then can be used to interact with the thing or read data from the things.
 In our case you see

 ![](images/create_item_simple_2.png)

 On a fresh installation,  __simple mode__ is enabled by default.
 That means all available channels of the thing get automatically linked to items.
 You can see that by the icon of each channel:

 |    Icon     	|     Meaning
 | ------------- | ------------- |